SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

     --endpoint-url http://localhost:8000
 ```

-This creates a table called Workout with a hash key of Owner and a range key of Name.
-We will use the Owner and Name as the primary key for our workout table.
-In this case our primary key is composed of partition key and a sort key.
-The partition key is Owner and the sort key is Name.
-This means that we can have multiple workouts with the same Owner, but each workout must have a unique Name.
-For more details on dynamodb primary keys see [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey).

-Run the script to create the table
+Execute the script to create the table:
 ```bash
 chmod +x scripts/dynamodb/create-table.sh
 ./scripts/dynamodb/create-table.sh
 ```

+This script sets up a Workout table with Owner and Name as the primary key components.
+The Owner attribute serves as the partition key, and Name as the sort key, allowing multiple workouts per owner with unique names.
+For more details on dynamodb primary keys see [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey).

+-----> xxxxxx

-#### Testing the create and get routes end to end
+### Testing the create and get routes end to end
 We can now test our create and get workout functionality end to end.

 Lets rebuild our service and run it.